AgafonovVadim/Navigator-Performance/README.md

 We welcome feedback and contributions!
 If you have ideas or suggestions:
 	•	Open an issue in the repository
-	•	Contact the author directly.
+	•	Contact the author directly through the contact form on the website.

 ## License